RA Flexible Software Package Documentation Release v6.5.1

 2. Calculate CCO correction from three raw data and stored three CCO correction values in RAM.

-3. three CCO correction data is calculated by moving average and stored three measurement results in RAM.
+3. Three CCO correction data is calculated by moving average and stored three measurement results in RAM.

 Add user's filter